Serggoal/GameLP-contracts/README.md

 Then deploy MainLP.sol

-Then deploy StoneGame.sol (need two previous smart-conntracts).
+Then deploy StoneGame.sol (need two previous smart-contracts).

 Let's go to play: provide liquidity (depo()) and make the bets.